 - You can optionally add salt to your water when boiling the potatoes.
 I always add a little salt!
 I think it gives the potatoes more flavor.

-- Jazz it up with a little freshly cracked black pepper and paprika right before serving!
+- Jazz it up by adding little freshly cracked black pepper and paprika to your Amish potato salad right before serving!

 The next time you’re craving a creamy and delicious Amish potato salad, skip the line at Walmart and make your own using my tasty recipe!